longturn/freeciv21/docs/Contributing/style-guide.rst

 * :literal:`:doc:` -- Doc is used to create a hyperlink reference between documents in the documentation system.
+* :literal:`:ref:` -- Create a cross-reference link to an anchor in another document.
+This is similar to :literal:`:doc:`, except it allows you to go to a specific location within a page, instead of the top of the page.
+To use :literal:`:ref:`, you add an anchor in a page such as :literal:`.. _My Anchor:` and then refer to it like this: :literal:`:ref:`My Anchor``.
+Notice that the anchor has an underscore at the beginning.
+  This is required for sphinx to recognize it.
+Also notice the use of the anchor in :literal:`:ref:` leaves the underscore off.
+* :literal:`:numref:` -- Create a cross-reference to a named figure.
 * :literal:`:emphasis:` -- Emphasis is used to :emphasis:`bring attention to something`.
 * :literal:`:file:` -- File is used for file names and paths such as :file:`~/.local/share/freeciv21/saves`.
 * :literal:`:guilabel:` -- GUI Label is used to bring attention to something on the screen like the